 IMF says the regulator has been working to strengthen its monetary policy framework and will publish a white paper by June 2021.

 According to the IMF, the paper will outline the requisite reforms.

 “Once the COVID-19 shock abates and conditions permit, reforms will focus on refining the macroeconomic modelling and forecasting frameworks and improving the operations of financial markets, including fully developing a Centralized Security Depository that will improve monetary policy transmission and promote efficiency and transparency in the government domestic debt market,” in its latest IMF Country (Kenya) Report No. 21/72.

-Other areas that the white paper will address include improvement of communication of monetary policy decisions to make them more effective.
+Other areas that the white paper will address include the improvement of communication of monetary policy decisions to make them more effective.

 IMF says the monetary policy framework will be supported by reforms carried out to strengthen CBK’s internal capacity and enhance monetary policy transmission, including the repeal in November 2019 of interest rate caps on commercial bank loans under section 33B of the Banking Act.

 “Additionally, to address concerns of illicit financial flows, corruption and counterfeits that targeted large denominations, the old series Ksh1,000 currency notes were demonetized successfully in an exercise that concluded on September 30, 2019.”